-Let's take the MSCI All Country World Index as an example, a very broadly diversified index covering both developed and emerging equity markets globally.
-Since 1988 when the index tracking began, it has had a Singapore dollar annualised return of 7.16 per cent and annualised volatility (standard deviation) of 13.42 per cent.
+Let's take as an example the MSCI All Country World Index, a very broadly diversified index covering both developed and emerging equity markets globally.
+Since 1988 when the index tracking began, it has had a Singapore dollar annualised return of 7.16% and annualised volatility (standard deviation) of 13.42%.

-Statistically, it should only have 12 month returns worse than minus 40 per cent once in 4,500 periods, or 0.02 per cent of the time.
-But in just over 30 years, investors have experienced four drawdowns greater than minus 40 per cent, or in just over 1 per cent of periods.
+Statistically, it should only have 12-month returns worse than minus 40% once in 4,500 periods, or 0.02% of the time.
+But in just over 30 years, investors have experienced four drawdowns greater than minus 40%, or in just over 1% of periods.
 These anomalies happen way more often than they should and you have to be mentally and emotionally prepared for them.

-When investing in globally diversified equity markets at low cost, it is easy to say you will achieve a 6 to 10 per cent annualised return.
+When investing in globally diversified equity markets at a low cost, it is easy to say you will achieve a 6% to 10% annualised return.
 This is absolutely true when you invest for long enough, but when it comes to the actual experience of investing you must expect something very different.
-Despite a long-term annualised return of 7.16 per cent, only 44 12-month periods, equivalent to 11per cent of all the assessed periods, had returns between 6 and 10 per cent.
+Despite a long-term annualised return of 7.16%, only 44 12-month periods, equivalent to 11% of all the assessed periods, had returns between 6% and 10%.

 You are bound to be very disappointed or very elated with your returns most of the time.

 Investing is the act of putting your capital at risk to target higher expected returns.
 Assets have different expected returns and sit at different levels of a company or country capital structure.
 These factors are constantly being priced by manic human market participants.